-Did you know that last year, spending on Small Business Saturday reached a record high of $19.8 billion?
-With more than 50 percent of Americans reporting that they shop small on the holiday, you want to make sure your small business doesn’t miss out!
+With more than 50 percent of Americans reporting that they shop small on Small Business Saturday®, you want to make sure your small business doesn’t miss out!

 We’re here to help you take advantage of that spending with some proven Small Business Saturday ideas.